-By default Windows 8.1/7 and Vista come with built-in firewall enabled.
-In that case, it is not going to respond ping commands (ICMP requests) from other computers/servers on the network.
-Even though you can access network shares from your Windows OS desktop or laptop but still it will not respond to ping requests by saying ‘Request Timed Out’ message.
-Below article shows how to enable ping response/reply in Windows 7, 8.1 and even Windows Vista.
+By default Windows 8.1/7 and Vista come with a built-in firewall enabled.
+In that case, it is not going to respond to ping commands (ICMP requests) from other computers/servers on the network.
+Even though you can access network shares from other Windows desktops or laptops but still it will not respond to ping requests by saying ‘Request Timed Out’ message.
+The below article shows how to enable ping response/reply in Windows 7, 8.1 and even the older version of Windows Vista.

-If an ICMP echo request (which used in ping command) comes from the internal or external network, your PC will not respond to those requests.
-It is one of the primary security on most of the Windows Operating Systems.
-But in some cases, it needs to be enabled on computers to make sure the connectivity and other tests (mostly in the networked environment).
-Windows 7 and Vista have the similar method whereas Windows 8.1 bit different and comfortable way of enabling ping reply.
-We have covered all of them below.
-After allowing, it will respond to all ping ICMP echo requests from other network resources.
+If an ICMP echo request/packet (which is used in the ping command) comes from the internal or external network, your PC will not respond to those requests.
+It is one of the primary security features on most Windows Operating Systems.
+But in some cases, it needs to be enabled to verify the connectivity and other tests (mostly in the networked environment).
+Windows 7 and Vista have similar steps whereas Windows 8.1 has a bit different way of enabling ping reply.
+We have covered all of them in the below guide.

-Indication: ‘Request Time Out’ message from Windows 8.1/7 Computer and it’s not responding to ICMP echo requests from other network devices and network tools.
+Indication: ‘Request Time Out’ message comes from Windows 8.1/7 Computer and it doesn’t respond to ICMP echo requests from other network devices.

-All network shares are working but ping reply is not working, so how to enable ping response in Windows 7 or 8.1?
+All network shares are working but ping reply is not working.

-Reasons: The Ping commanded uses ICMP (packets) echo requests which are blocked in Windows OS firewall default settings.
+Reasons: The ping command uses ICMP (packets) echo requests which are blocked in the Windows OS firewall by default.

 Solutions to Enable Ping Response in Windows 7 & Vista

 If you are still using Windows Vista, you can follow the same steps shown below for Windows 7.